Varroa Mite Treatments & Control

 IPM (Integrated Pest Management) Approaches

 Chemicals are not the only way to fight varroa.
-In an integrated pest management plan (IPM) beekeepers use all methods to battle the mite.
+In an integrated pest management plan (IPM) beekeepers use several methods to control varroa mites.

-One way beekeepers deal with mites is the use of mechanical methods.
-Using screened bottom boards (instead of solid), causes some mites to fall to the ground and perish.
+Mechanical methods-such as the use of screened bottom boards allowing some mites to fall to the ground and perish was exciting several years ago.

-Few beekeepers bother to use powdered sugar dusting today.
-But, I must admit that the white bees looked like little flying ghosts for a while – rather cute.
+I lost 10 hives to that experiment one summer.
+Though, I must admit that the white bees looked like little flying ghosts for a while – rather cute.

 Red arrow shows varroa mite on drone larvae.